satoren/vscode-lrdb/README.md

 # Lua Remote DeBugger for Visual Studio Code

+## Fork changes

+This fork is modified to use absolute paths from LRDB debugger instead of relative.
+It also defines new `launch.json` property - sourceFileMap for translating remote paths to local and vice-versa.

+This fork works only with similarly modified LRDB - [kapecp/LRDB](https://github.com/kapecp/lrdb).

 ## Introduction

 This extension is debug Lua programs with Visual Studio Code.